oisdk/site/drafts/solving-polynomials.markdown

 # Horner Normal Form

-Our first stab at a representation will look like this:
+Our first stab at a representation will start off like this:

 ```agda
 open import Algebra